haseeb-cb/fundamentals-of-gis/Content/4_theory.md

 # Theory 4: Buffer and Overlay Analysis

 ## Buffer analysis
 GIS buffer analysis is a spatial analysis technique used to create buffers around spatial features.
 A buffer is a defined area around a geographic object, such as a point, line, or polygon, that represents a specific distance or range - or zones that represent the proximity to the feature.
-The buffer can be created by measuring a fixed distance from the object or by using other criteria, such as travel time or risk factors.
+The buffer can be created by measuring a fixed distance from the object or by using other criteria, such as travel time.

 ![](http://gsp.humboldt.edu/olm/Lessons/GIS/06%20Vector%20Analysis%20Attributes/Images/BufferDissolve.png)[^1]